 Laura de Boer is Vice President and a senior archaeologist at Davis MacIntyre & Associates Limited.
 She holds a Master’s degree in European Historical Archaeology from the University of Sheffield and a B.A.
 (Honours, summa cum laude) in Anthropology from Saint Mary’s University, Halifax.
 Laura has been involved in archaeological field survey since 2006, and began working in the consulting field in 2008.
 Laura specializes in the archaeology of industrialization and in standing building archaeology, a growing field in the Maritimes and worldwide.
 She is also experienced with a range of historic sites and with predictive modelling for precontact sites.
 Further to her interest in Nova Scotia’s vibrant industries of the nineteenth century and beyond, Laura is on the Board of Directors for Industrial Heritage Nova Scotia.
-She has recently been made a research associate with the Nova Scotia Museum in order to complete detailed building surveys at Uniacke House and Admiralty House.
+She is a research associate with the Nova Scotia Museum in order to complete detailed building surveys at Uniacke House and Admiralty House.